R-luiz/tile-puzzle/README.md

 # Puzzle Game

-A simple and elegant puzzle game built with Python and Pygame.
-Select an image, configure the puzzle dimensions, and enjoy viewing your images subdivided into beautiful tiles.
+A fully interactive puzzle game built with Python and Pygame.
+Select an image, configure the puzzle dimensions, and solve the puzzle by dragging and dropping tiles to recreate the original image!

 ## Features

+- **Interactive Drag & Drop** - Drag tiles to swap positions and solve the puzzle
 - **Image Selection Menu** - Choose from images in your images folder
 - **Customizable Puzzle Size** - Configure tiles from 2x2 up to 20x20
+- **Auto-Shuffle** - Puzzle automatically shuffles when you start
+- **Win Detection** - Victory screen when puzzle is solved
+- **Solution Helper** - Press Space to highlight correctly placed tiles
 - **Responsive Design** - Images automatically resize to fit your screen
-- **Clean Visual Design** - Smooth borders and spacing between tiles
+- **Smooth Visual Feedback** - Hover effects, drag transparency, and clean borders

 ## Installation